 No matter the major, employers in every field are looking for people who have backgrounds in business.
-The Lubar School of Business offers a General Business Minor to provide a professional business education dimension to non-business students at UWM schools and colleges.
+The Lubar College of Business offers a General Business Minor to provide a professional business education dimension to non-business students at UWM schools and colleges.

 As a Business Minor, courses are completed that examine the many facts of business, including accounting, finance, marketing, management, information systems, and economics, developing business knowledge and skills that assist anyone working in today's marketplace.